mahirahamzah/Flask-RestAPI-JWT-Swagger/README.md

 - Run `pip install -r requirements.txt`
 - Start server using `python server.py`

-**Website**

-- Access site at /.
-Not much there, just a basic example for logging in
+**Functionality**

+1. Non-authenticate user (no login required) can view all
+2. Admin (login required) can create, delete and update
+3. Password is stored in hashed

 **Admin**

-- Access admin at /admin
+- Access admin at /login

 **API auth**